At A Glance

 - An awareness and appreciation for diversity, equity, and international perspectives

 Southridge operates on a semester block schedule of approximately 18 weeks per term.
-The district requires students to earn 24 credits to graduate; however, students can earn up to 28 credits during their four years at Southridge.
+The district requires students to earn 24 credits to graduate; however, students can earn up to 28 credits while at Southridge.

-All students are encouraged to study in a Career Academy (focus) area or be an International Baccalaureate Diploma Candidate.
-To earn a Career Academy endorsement, during their junior or senior years students will take certain elective courses and complete career related learning experiences, 60 hours of Service Learning, and a senior project, all of which are tied to their focus area.
+All students are encouraged to study in a Career Pathway (focus) area or be an International Baccalaureate Diploma Candidate.
+To earn a Career Pathway endorsement, during their junior or senior years students will take certain elective courses and complete career related learning experiences, 60 hours of Service Learning, and a senior project, all of which are tied to their pathway of choice.
 A commitment to interdisciplinary learning and personalized support for all students is a priority.

 Attention to academic learning and to the development of positive staff and student relationships is crucial to creating a culture of excellence and respect.
 At Southridge, staff members have worked to address academic and instructional needs in Learning Teams.
-Learning teams, or similar professional work groups, meet regularly to provide teachers an opportunity to discuss student work and personal teaching practices.
-Learning teams have become a strategy in the Beaverton School District and at Southridge because the District’s goals and vision for learning require that all teachers engage in collaborative work.
+Learning teams meet regularly to provide teachers an opportunity to discuss student work, collaborate, and to participate in ongoing professional learning.